AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 For Bloomberg data, provide the "ticker".
 If a permission to redistribute these data has been obtained, store it within the openICPSR repository.

+### When data are private/ not provided

+The following may need to be added:

+> [REQUIRED] Please provide affirmation of support for replication checks.
+  - As per the [AEA policy](https://www.aeaweb.org/journals/data/data-code-policy), "authors must commit to preserving data and code for a period of no less than five years following publication of the manuscript, and to providing reasonable assistance to requests for clarification and replication."

 ### If using World Development Indicators (WDI)

 > [STRONGLY SUGGESTED] You use the WDI, but manually downloaded the data.
 We strongly suggest you use the API to formalize programmatically the download of the precise data series you used.